-We could shoot this in studio, but would definitely not get the same depth, and it would require that we build a small set from scratch.
+We could shoot this in the studio, but would definitely not get the same depth, and it would require that we build a small set from scratch.
 Best bet was to find a location that would suit the shoot.
-This we found in the Deja-Vu guesthouse in Pretoria (South Africa) The room we worked in was large enough to accomodate lighting kit, Model, Photographer, Videographer, and assistant, as well as a jewelry supplier (Thanx to Jade from Irene Village!)
+This we found in the Deja-Vu guesthouse in Pretoria (South Africa) The room we worked in was large enough to accommodate lighting kit, Model, Photographer, Videographer, and assistant, as well as a jewellery supplier (Thanx to Jade from Irene Village!)

-From te video you will see that we used various combinations of lighting for a series of looks from the same model.
-Unlike Rights Managed Stock represented by the traditional agencies, us Microstockers need to be able to give more options to clients of the same scene and scenario.
+From the video, you will see that we used various combinations of lighting for a series of looks from the same model.
+Unlike Rights Managed Stock represented by the traditional agencies, we Microstockers need to be able to give more options to clients of the same scene and scenario.
 This really extends the potential profitability of the shoot.
-Personally I feel that the shots we did that is close light, quick falloff from large softboxes.
+Personally, I feel that the shots we did that is close light, quick falloff from large softboxes.
 The silk sheets we used was quite reflective, and handling burn-out was a challenge, but the flipside was that the reflective properties of the sheets meant that we could get very nice shaped reflective light, creating soft specular highlights and a very nice 3-Dimensional feel to the images without extra reflectors and lights.

 The shot to the left is from the same series and used in Natural Medicine (December 2008, page 86) as a full page article header.